Patricia L. Turner: Research

 Throughout her career, Turner has been involved in both basic science and clinical research.
 Her work has focused on dysregulation of sodium transport in the kidney and nitric oxide's role in the changing abundance of nephron transporter proteins.
 Turner's recent research interests are associated with her clinical expertise in laparoscopic surgery, including developing new training paradigms for residents and more senior surgeons.

 Turner served on the editorial board of Surgery News, the official newspaper of the American College of Surgeons, from 2005 to 2009, and has been published in several peer-reviewed journals, including The American Surgeon, The American Journal of Surgery, the Journal of the American College of Surgeons, the Journal of Critical Care Medicine, the Journal of Surgical Research, Obesity Surgery, Surgery, and others.

+She has recently been widely quoted in op-eds and as a television subject matter expert on surgery, healthcare, the COVID-19 pandemic, cancer and trauma care, and was a guest on C-SPAN in a broad-ranging interview about healthcare in the US.
+C-SPAN interview.

 Awards

 Turner is the recipient of the National Institutes of Health Fellows Award for Research Excellence; the Association of Women Surgeons Outstanding Woman Resident Award; the Claude H. Organ, MD, FACS, Traveling Fellowship; the State of Maryland's Henry Welcome Award, and the National Medical Association Council on Concerns of Women Physicians Service Award.
+She is also a member of Alpha Omega Alpha (AOA), the medical honor society.